HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Evaluation

 \section{Evaluation}

-We evaluate \modelname~against several open-source benchmark models.
-Since \modelname~ structure is similar as LLaMA model, we include LLaMA-1 7B \cite{llama1}, LLaMA-2 7B \cite{llama2}, OpenLLaMA-1 7B and OpenLLaMA-2 7B \cite{openlm2023openllama}.
+\textbf{Baselines:} We evaluate \modelname~against several open-source benchmark models.
+Since \modelname~structure is similar as LLaMA model, we include LLaMA-1 (7B, 13B, 65B) \cite{llama1}, LLaMA-2 (7B, 70B) \cite{llama2}, OpenLLaMA-1 (7B, 13B) and OpenLLaMA-2 (7B) \cite{openlm2023openllama}.
 The model architecture and composition of the training data of the models being compared are listed in Table \ref{tab:models}.
 OpenLLaMA-1 model is trained on RedPajama \cite{together2023redpajama} dataset.
 OpenLLaMA-2 model shares same structure as OpenLLaMA-1, but is trained on a different data mixture which includes data from Falcon-RefinedWeb \cite{refinedweb}, StarCoder \cite{starcoder}, and RedPajama \cite{together2023redpajama}.